Oaxaca has become a destination for not only tourists, but also for quality coffee roasters seeking heirloom coffee varieties.

 Nearing our destination…..

-Arrived at Yosotatu Association.
+Arrived at Yosotatu!

-A small group of 20 – 30 farmers, mostly women, led by Madelina Lopez, organized to improve the quality of their coffee, in exchange for higher premiums.
+A small group of 20–30 farmers, mostly women, led by Madelina Lopez, organized to improve the quality of their coffee in exchange for higher premiums.
 They await discussions to begin with Red

-continuing improvement of payment procedures, as their new relationship finds its footing in working within the complexities of Mexican laws.
+Fabian Viveros (Red Fox) replies to farmers regarding the demonstrated solidity of their commitment and continuing improvement of payment procedures as their new relationship finds its footing in working within the complexities of Mexican laws.

 After the meeting, we see how they process their harvest.
 The cherries are depulped by hand.
 The depulper is to the left of processor’s arm.
-The spent dark “cherries” (mostly
+The spent dark “cherries” (mostly skins) are piled on the ground.
+They will be used for compost.
+The beans, still covered with sticky mucilage, are in the white bag.

 The beans are ready to be fermented, which will allow washing off the sticky mucilage that surrounds the beans.
-Fermenting coffee is not the same as for wine
+Fermenting coffee is not the same as for wine or bread.
+It is simply the process used to rot the fruit until turbulent water will wash it all away, all without damaging the beans’ flavors.

 The cherries are allowed to ferment in these tubs for about 36 hours.
-Coffee fermentation Is not like wine or bread.
-It is simply a process to rot the fruit without damaging the
+Coffee fermentation is not like wine or bread.
+It is simply a process to rot the fruit without damaging the bean's flavors.
+Turbulent clean water will then remove all the clinging fruit.
+After, the beans will be put out on raised beds to dry for over a week.

-Back on the road to Guadalupe
+Back on the road to Guadalupe Miramar.

 Entering the town of Guadalupe Miramar.

 Looking towards the Pacific Ocean.
+The views here are breathtaking.

-Roberto Perez Vasquez, one of several farmers,speaking to Red Fox.
-Issues are the same
+Roberto Perez Vasquez, one of several farmers, spoke to Red Fox.
+Issues were the same as at Yosotatu: a key concern is the rising costs of labor and other outputs.

-emphasize that George Howell Coffee will never blend their coffee.
+George then spoke briefly to thank them and emphasized that George Howell Coffee will never blend their coffee.
 It is always sold as Guadalupe Miramar, giving full credit to their efforts.

-seedlings from the full force of the sun.
+After the discussion we visited the coffee tree nursery.
+The netting overhead protects the seedlings from the full force of the sun.

 Perfectly ripe cherries.
 Not all branches are consistently red-ripe.
 Pickers need to exert great care in selecting uniformly ripe fruit.